midlantica/LovelyBunchOfCoconuts/content/quotes/Margaret-Thatcher/One-way-to-destroy-capitalism-Margaret-Thatcher.md

 ---
-title: "One way to destroy capitalism"
+title: 'One way to destroy capitalism'
 ---

 ## "One way to destroy capitalism, said Lenin, was to devalue its currency.
 Another way is to debase its language."